Puxtril/Warframe-Exporter/README.md

-# Level Branch

-Unfortunately not much progress has been made here.
-I saw a bunch of integers listed in the body file for levels and could not find what they reference.

 # Warframe Extractor

 A cross-platform program/library for exporting files from Warframe.
 Provides a command-line interface for users, can be compiled into a library for programmers.
 "Easily" extensible to support new formats and upgrades to existing formats.